Step 1- Appealing an Initial Determination

-An individual in Pennsylvania may apply for SSI either online, in person, by telephone, or by mailing an application to the Social Security Administration (SSA).
+An individual in Philadelphia may apply for SSI either online, in person, by telephone, or by mailing an application to the Social Security Administration (SSA).
 The SSA relies on various factors to determine whether an applicant is eligible for SSI.
 In particular, it will closely examine an individual’s income and other resources.

 A team of medical professionals and disability examiners will carry out an investigation into the claimant’s case.
 If they find that more evidence is needed, they will seek further information.